 - 5. Surrounding Land Use: No comprehensive land use plan has been developed for this area.
 The highway abuts the west boundary of subject parcels.
 Though this parcel is not a designated bus stop, school busses sometime use the front parking area of this parcel to pull over and let traffic by.
 Surrounding land use includes commercial, residential, institutional, and undeveloped land.
 Surrounding development includes a church (Nikiski New Hope Christian Fellowship), construction company (Quick Construction), and ancillary businesses that once supported oil field services.
 Single family housing is in close proximity along residential roads.
 Bernice Lake is approximately one-half mile to the southeast and the North Peninsula Recreation Center is approximately one-half mile to the north. - 6.
 Surrounding Land Ownership: Private ownership. - 7.
 Access and Easements: Primary access is gained from the highway.
 Access is also gained from Coring Avenue, a gravel road.
 Tikopia Street and a section-line easement runs along the east boundary of this parcel which are undeveloped. - 8.
 Utilities: Gas, electric, and telephone is available. - 9.
-Public Comment: As of the writing of this report no written comments were received.
-Written comments received by the Planning Department after the writing of this report will be presented at the Planning Commission Hearing. - 10.
+Public Comment: One public comment in support of the land classification was received and was included in the Planning Commission packet.
+Additional written comments that are received by the Planning Department will be included in a desk packet at the Planning Commission Hearing. - 10.
 Department / Agency Comments: No written comments were received.